September 24, 2023

 In addition to meat, the Catholic Church also prohibits the consumption of the following foods on Good Friday:

-Fasting: Catholics between the ages of 18 and 59 are required to fast on Good Friday, which means eating only one full meal and two smaller meals that, when combined, do not equal a full meal.
+Fasting: Catholics between 18 and 59 must fast on Good Friday, which means eating only one full meal and two smaller meals that, when combined, do not equal a full meal.

-Abstinence: Catholics over the age of 14 are required to abstain from meat on Good Friday and all Fridays during Lent.
+Abstinence: Catholics over the age of 14 need to abstain from meat on Good Friday and all Fridays during Lent.

 Alcohol: Some Catholics choose to abstain from alcohol on Good Friday as a form of penance.

-Rich Foods: Some Catholics choose to avoid rich and indulgent foods on Good Friday as a form of penance.
+Rich Foods: Some Catholics avoid rich and indulgent foods on Good Friday as penance.

 It’s important to note that these rules and traditions may vary depending on the specific denomination and cultural practices.
 It’s always a good idea to consult with a religious leader or consult your specific religious texts for guidance.